tradle/why-hypercore/FAQ.md

 ## Is network traffic encrypted end-to-end?

+1) Yes for Hypercore and 2) no for Hyperswarm.

+Hyperswarm uses uTP over UDP to connect to DHT nodes and for NAT traversal (hole-punching).
+It can use [Noise protocol](https://github.com/mafintosh/noise-network), but doesn't today [for performance reasons](https://discordapp.com/channels/709519409932140575/727886901100675083/757704436289372225).
+Hyperswarm also does not authenticate peers.

-Yes, but not for Hyperswarm (Need confirmation) Hypercore uses [Noise protocol](https://github.com/mafintosh/noise-network) for authentication and encryption (this is the protocol designed as part of Signal Messenger and is now used by WhatsApp, WireGuard, Lightning, and I2P).
+Hypercore uses Noise protocol for authentication and encryption.
+Noise is the protocol designed as part of Signal Messenger and is now used by WhatsApp, WireGuard, Lightning, I2P, etc.

-A new channel is open for sharing each Hypercore, thus multiple channels use the same connection, which is great.
-With the help of Noise protocol, each channel gets its own encryption and keys are rotated to achieve forward secrecy (attacker who cracked this session's key will have to crack it again for the next session).
+A new channel is open for each Hypercore and multiple channels use the same connection, which is great.
+What is cool is that with the help of Noise, each channel gets its own encryption and keys are rotated to achieve forward secrecy (attacker who cracked this session's key will have to crack it again for the next session).

 Note, as always with end-to-end encryption, you need to watch out for the cases when you introduce a proxy in the middle, for example to deal with overly restrictive firewalls.
 The best approach is for the Proxy to be blind, just passing encrypted streams between peers.